fedyacpp/BlumClicker/README.md

 # BlumClicker

-## Latest Update: September 29, 2024
+## Latest Update: October 31, 2024

-**Important:** The collaboration has ended, so the old dataset has been restored.
-If you had "Click on all bombs" enabled, please turn it off.
-It is also recommended to re-download the model weights for optimal performance.
+**Important:**
+- Update main.py.
+Overlap checking has been removed as it was causing incorrect script behavior.
+- Redownload and replace weight file [link in step 4](#installation).
+- Please run `pip install --upgrade ultralytics` in the script's folder to update the libraries.

-BlumClicker is an automation tool designed to interact with Blum's Drop Game on Telegram using YOLOv8-based image detection.
+BlumClicker is an automation tool designed to interact with Blum's Drop Game on Telegram using YOLOv11-based image detection.
 It achieves near-perfect accuracy in identifying and clicking on snowflakes.
 [Watch the demo](https://photos.app.goo.gl/caVfEjbUsoawek9J8).

 *Русская версия README [здесь](https://github.com/fedyacpp/BlumClicker/blob/main/README_ru.md).*